SatherWS/Micro-Cloud/README.md

 5. Open browser to 127.0.0.1/swoop.team

 ## Change Log
+  * 9/9/2020 Worked on standardizing the UI
-  * 9/2/2020 Implemented subtasks and set up local dev environment to match prod
+  * 9/2/2020 Implemented subtasks and set up local WSL dev environment to match prod
   * 8/24/2020 Changed date_created field to current_date instead of datetime, allows for easier editing
   * 8/24/2020 Implemented basic side nav show/hide toggle
   * 8/24/2020 Decided only admins can permit or deny new members in their projects